FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Pathfinder-Style Monster Evolution System.md

 In Phase 5, you'll usually find most of the late-evolution species to either be unable to evolve later due to an active deterrent preventing them from becoming any larger, or a lack of ability to evolve any further.
 Those within this stage are usually pretty large beasts for their species, and for the rare few, can evolve to something even more terrifying than before- a titan amongst their kin, and a terrifying beast to behold.

 Phase 6, or a final evolution recorded by most documents of the species; a threat to towns or even entire cities, the power of a Phase 6 creature/monster should not be underestimated even for their small or huge size.
 For most, this is the pinnacle of power their species can achieve, but only few if any are able to learn of what lies beyond the 6th evolution of any species, if one were able to evolve beyond this fact.

+Phase 9, the creature has a reached an evolutionary point that may have been partly an intervention from an Admin of the System, or something achieved through their own efforts to allow them to visit the omnipresent being(s) and be gifted with the Blessing of being removed from the System.
+Those who're no longer within the System are reformed with a new vessel akin to the body from their old life, with slight changes to their features that would take on aspects of their reincarnation; while they can no longer use the System's abilities to perform Magic or benefit from the special abilities, they instead
 ## Simplified Evolutionary Chart
 - Phase 1 - Small Lesser Creature/Monster (Birth of a creature)
 - Phase 2 - Small/Lesser Creature/Monster Split (Physical or Mechanical dominance)